gusgg1/Gulp-Build/README.md

 ##### Commands
 `gulp scripts` command concatenates, minifies and copies all of the project's JavaScript files into an `all.min.js` file.
 * This command also copies the `all.min.js` file into the `dist/scripts` folder.
-* This command generates JavaScript source maps.
+* This command also generates JavaScript source maps.

 `gulp styles` command compiles the project’s SCSS files into CSS, and concatenates and minifies into an `all.min.css` file in `dist/styles`.
-This command also generates CSS source maps.
+* This command also generates CSS source maps.

 `gulp images` command copies the optimized images to the `dist/content`.